Multiclavula petricola: Taxonomy

 Multiclavula petricola was discovered during a survey of basidiolichens in the subalpine zone of Katashina (Gunma Prefecture, Honshū).
 The holotype, collected in September 2019 at 1757 m on wet andesite, was formally described in 2020 by Hiroshi Masumoto and Yousuke Degawa.
 The epithet petricola (Latin for 'rock-dweller') reflects its strictly saxicolous habit, while the Japanese vernacular name イワノシラツノ (Iwano-shiratsuno) literally means 'white horns on rock'.

-Phylogenetic analyses of the internal transcribed spacer (ITS) and large-subunit ribosomal DNA place M. petricola in a well-supported clade with other lichenised Multiclavula species.
-In maximum-likelihood and Bayesian reconstructions it forms a basal lineage closest to M. ichthyiformis, yet the relationship between the two lacks significant support, indicating an early divergence within the genus.
+Molecular phylogenetic analyses of the internal transcribed spacer (ITS) and large-subunit ribosomal DNA place M. petricola in a well-supported clade with other lichenised Multiclavula species.
+In maximum-likelihood and Bayesian reconstructions, it is sister to M. ichthyiformis, with that clade falling as sister to all other Multiclavula species.
+However, the relationship between M. petricola and M. ichthyformis lacks significant support.
 The combination of a saxicolous substrate, 4–6-spored basidia, and relatively large, narrowly cylindrical basidiospores distinguishes the taxon from all other recognised members of Multiclavula.